Switcheo (SWTH) Hits 24 Hour Trading Volume of $92,723.00

-Switcheo (CURRENCY:SWTH) traded 5.9% lower against the U.S. dollar during the 1-day period ending at 0:00 AM ET on February 16th.
-Switcheo has a market cap of $22.07 million and approximately $92,723.00 worth of Switcheo was traded on exchanges in the last day.
-One Switcheo coin can now be bought for approximately $0.0134 or 0.00000030 BTC on exchanges.
-Over the last week, Switcheo has traded 13.3% lower against the U.S. dollar.
+Switcheo (CURRENCY:SWTH) traded down 5.9% against the U.S. dollar during the 1-day period ending at 16:00 PM Eastern on February 21st.
+One Switcheo coin can currently be bought for about $0.0134 or 0.00000030 BTC on popular exchanges.
+Switcheo has a market capitalization of $22.07 million and approximately $92,723.00 worth of Switcheo was traded on exchanges in the last 24 hours.
+In the last week, Switcheo has traded 13.3% lower against the U.S. dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.